Shreeti-Saha/WaterSampling/README.md

 # WaterSampling

 ------------------------------installation guide---------------------------
-npm install -> this will install express.js
+npm install -> to install node modules bower install -> to install bower modules to lib

+node server -> magic will happen to 8080 port